Облачная платформаAdvanced

 Stable state

-Delete add-on failed.
+The add-on deletion failed.
 Try again.

 Unknown